HOW THIS CAME TO BE

 EZ-CorridorKey was born out of necessity.
 Seeing the model's potential, Ed built a GUI around it so anyone could use the underlying technology without touching a terminal.
 With the help of community members, the VRAM requirement dropped below 8 GB, enabling quality keying on ordinary hardware.

 Months of iteration made EZ-CorridorKey the #1 CorridorKey fork on GitHub.
 Then Corridor noticed: Niko reached out, and his feature requests started landing in updates.
-EZ-CK remains free, in the same spirit as the original release.
+It remains free, in the same spirit as the original release.